Hagley Hall: Grounds

-Gunpowder plot
+Gunpowder Plot

-50 years before the construction of the Palladian mansion and just after the Gunpowder plot was discovered, two of the conspirators, Robert Wintour and Stephen Littleton, escaped arrest at Holbeche House and travelled south to ask Humphrey Littleton for his assistance.
+Fifty years before the construction of the Palladian mansion and just after the Gunpowder Plot was discovered, two of the conspirators, Robert Wintour and Stephen Littleton, escaped arrest at Holbeche House and travelled south to ask Humphrey Littleton for his assistance.
 At the time Meriel Littleton, the widow of John Lyttelton who had died in prison, lived at Hagley Park.
 However, Humphrey had the use of the house.

-They were captured at Hagley Park on 9 January 1606 because the authorities had been informed of their presence by Littleton's cook - John Fynwood.
+They were captured at Hagley Park on 9 January 1606 because the authorities had been informed of their presence by Littleton's cook – John Fynwood.
 He had been alarmed by the quantity of food that was being consumed by Littleton and had seen Robert and Stephen.
 Despite Littleton's protests that he was not harbouring anyone, a search was made and another servant, David Bate, showed where the two plotters were escaping from a courtyard into the countryside.

 Miscellaneous

 A 19th-century account of the house and park and the Lyttelton Family ghost story is available.

-In 1780, after the death of Thomas Lyttelton, 2nd Baron Lyttelton Hagley Hall was leased to Bernard Dewes, later of Wellesbourne, Warwickshire until 1793.
+In 1780, after the death of Thomas Lyttelton, 2nd Baron Lyttelton, Hagley Hall was leased to Bernard Dewes, later of Wellesbourne, Warwickshire, until 1793.

 The Great Western Railway built a series of 4-6-0 steam locomotives named after various halls.
 Locomotive 4930 was named Hagley Hall and is preserved on the nearby Severn Valley Railway.
+On its way for refurbishment in June 2007, it was transported to visit the Hall after which it is named and parked on the forecourt there.